Benford's law: what does it say on adversarial images?: Experimental Setup

 \subsection{CNNs under attack}

-We employed a different CNN model architecture for each of the data sets.
-The CNNs employed to classify images from the MNIST (Table \ref{tab:neural_network_architecture_mnist}) and CIFAR10 (VGG16 \cite{simonyan2014very}) data sets were trained from scratch, while a benchmark network was employed for the data from ImageNet (VGG19 \cite{simonyan2014very}).
+We employed a different CNN model architecture regarding each data set.
+The CNNs employed to classify images from the MNIST (Table \ref{tab:neural_network_architecture_mnist}) and CIFAR10 (VGG16 \cite{simonyan2014very}) datasets were trained from scratch.
+We employed a benchmark network (already trained) for the ImageNet data (VGG19 \cite{simonyan2014very}).